Fry and the Slurm Factory: Plot

 The episode opens with an advertisement for Slurm, a popular intergalactic beverage.
-The makers of Slurm are announcing a contest: whoever finds a golden bottle cap inside a can of Slurm wins a free trip to the Slurm plant, a tour of the Slurm Factory, as well as a party with the popular Slurm mascot, Slurms McKenzie.
+The makers of Slurm are announcing a contest: whoever finds a golden bottle cap inside a can of Slurm wins a free trip to the Slurm plant, a tour of the Slurm Factory, and a party with popular Slurm mascot Slurms McKenzie.
 Fry resolves to find the bottle cap by drinking massive quantities of Slurm.
-Meanwhile, Bender is sick with a high fever (900 °F); Professor Farnsworth uses this as an excuse to test his experimental "F-ray", a flashlight-like device that enables the user to look through anything, even metal.
-The Professor is able to find out what is causing Bender's high fever; he reveals a watch that belongs to Amy Wong, caught in one of Bender's cogs.
+Meanwhile, Bender is sick with a high fever (900 °F); Professor Farnsworth uses this as an excuse to test his experimental "F-ray", a flashlight-like device that enables the user to look through anything.
+He reveals that a watch that belongs to Amy Wong, caught in one of Bender's cogs, is causing the fever.

-After repairing Bender, the Professor leaves the F-ray in the custody of Fry and Bender.
-Fry realizes that they could use the F-ray to scan Slurm cans for the golden bottle cap.
-After checking "90,000" cans, they give up on finding the winning can.
+After repairing Bender, the Professor leaves the F-ray in the custody of Fry and Bender who use it to scan Slurm cans for the golden bottle cap.
+After checking "90,000" cans, they give up on finding the winning one.
 Fry settles in to relax with a Slurm and chokes on the winning bottle cap.
 The Planet Express crew arrives at the Slurm plant on Wormulon.
-After meeting Slurms McKenzie, the crew takes a tour down a river of Slurm through the factory, and see the Grunka-Lunkas manufacture Slurm.
-Fry tries to drink the Slurm from the river due to his thirst, but he falls off the boat and remembers he does not know how to swim.
+After meeting Slurms McKenzie, they take a tour down a river of Slurm through the factory and see the Grunka-Lunkas manufacture Slurm.
+Fry tries to drink the Slurm from the river but falls off the boat and does not know how to swim.
 Leela dives in to save him, and Bender joins them because "Everybody else was doing it."